 - 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
-Select the 'Design > Package > Model Wizard' option. - 3.
-In the 'Create from Pattern' tab (Model Wizard), select the 'Enterprise Architecture > TOGAF' Perspective and the 'Starter Model' Pattern. - 4.
-Click on the Create Model(s) button.
+Select the ribbon option 'Design > Package > Model Builder'. - 3.
+In the 'Model Builder' dialog, select the 'Enterprise Architecture > TOGAF' Perspective and the 'Starter Model' Pattern. - 4.
+Click on the 'Create Model' button.

-A new base TOGAF model is created in the Browser window, containing the TOGAF Architecture Development Method (ADM) structures and the Enterprise Continuum asset Packages, and displaying the TOGAF-ADM (Interface) diagram.
+A new base TOGAF model is created in the Browser window, containing the TOGAF Architecture Development

+Method (ADM) structures and the Enterprise Continuum asset Packages, and displaying the TOGAF-ADM (Interface) diagram.